AyoubBenBrahim/42-rainfall/level3/walkthrough.md

-fuzzing or fuzz testing = testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program = The program then crashes
+"fuzzing or fuzz testing = testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program = The program then crashes"

+"one key thing in hacking is about giving non intended inputs to programs and observe its behavior"

 retrieve five parameters from the stack and display them as 8-digit padded hexa